-Some of the finding of the analysis of 37,608 users password of Sony breach on the basis of length, character types, randomness, and uniqueness are as follows
+Some of the findings of the analysis of 37,608 users password of Sony breach based on length, character types, randomness, and uniqueness are as follows

 - 93% of accounts being between 6 and 10 characters long which is pretty predictable and 50% of these are less than eight characters.